Gingrich: Republican front-runner running behind

-JEFFERSON, Iowa The new man of the moment in the Republican presidential race tears down Iowa's two-lane highways in a rental car driven by his campaign director, with just two other staffers - a 20-something assistant and a press secretary - along for the ride.
+JEFFERSON, Iowa, Nov 18 The new man of the moment in the Republican presidential race tears down Iowa's two-lane highways in a rental car driven by his campaign director, with just two other staffers - a 20-something assistant and a press secretary - along for the ride.

 The tiny retinue is symptomatic.